xjlin0/attendees32/README.md

   - [x] [PR#30](https://github.com/xjlin0/attendees30/pull/30) importer load_access_csv need to import bap date and believer, not only by membership.
 - [x] Move "age, grade and mobility" from Attending.infos to Attendee.infos.fixed, since same attendee may join many activities
 - [ ] AttendingMeet list (server side processing)
-  - [ ] new AttendingMeet datagrid filtered by meets and date ranges
+  - [x] [2PR#18](https://github.com/xjlin0/attendees32/pull/18) new AttendingMeet datagrid filtered by meets and date ranges
   - [ ] auto-generation of AttendingMeet by django-schedule with certain Past
 - [ ] Attendance list (server side processing with auto-generation)
   - [ ] new attendance datagrid filtered by meets and date ranges, since current datagrid_assembly_all_attendances & datagrid_coworker_organization_attendances cannot show correct attendings with real data (returning attendings only limit to 20 and not matching to filtered attendance's attending -- refresh the datagrid & reloading attending lookup with attendance filters)